eristoddle/zen-notebook/README.md

 * There are two package.json files.
 The one in the root folder is the dev version and the one in the app folder is the release version.
 In the dev version I leave the frame and access to developer tools in webkit.
 Either can be run with `npm start`
+* I tend to write sloppy code to get things done and see if they work and then go back and clean up.
+I am liking Angular in that is is helping me do this when I choose too.
+This is my first project in Angular and I am used to PHP frameworks.
+I am still not sure that it is the best choice.
+Others I am considering are Ember.js, React.js and Backbone with Marionette.
+My familiarity with dependency injection has me liking Angular and I do like two way data binding, though I hardly use it, since the main form is not a form at all but a contenteditable region and currently not supported by Angular for two way data binding.
+But I figured out my way around it.
+I figure once I get more familiar with one framework then I can survey the others.
+Once I am sure I have a beta version and know how I want the final application is structured, I can make a better choice among the various JavaScript frameworks.

 ##Software Features I May Emulate